bluerobotics/bluerov-ros-pkg/docs/Setup.md

 1. Download NOOBS from [raspberrypi.org/](https://www.raspberrypi.org/downloads/)
 1. Insert an SD card and format it as FAT32
 1. Extract the files from the NOOBS download and copy them onto the SD card
-1. Make sure you have a keyboard, mouse, and monitor plugged into the Pi
+1. Make sure you have a keyboard and monitor plugged into the Pi
 1. Insert the SD card into the Pi and power it on
-1. Install the OS via the on-screen menus
+1. Install the OS via the on-screen menus (press `enter` and then `i`)

 At this point, you'll want to make sure that the following setup items have been enabled through `sudo raspi-config`:

 * your primary partition has been expanded to take the full capacity of the SD card
 * the camera module is enable (if applicable)
-* ssh server is enabled
+* advanced menu > ssh server is enabled
-* set a custom hostname if desired (we used "bluerov")
+* advanced menu > set a custom hostname if desired (we used "bluerov")

 Eventually, you'll probably connect the Pi directly to a laptop during a wet test, but connect your Pi to your local network for now.
 If you want to use wifi, get ahold of a wireless adapter and read [some](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) [documentation](https://kerneldriver.wordpress.com/2012/10/21/configuring-wpa2-using-wpa_supplicant-on-the-raspberry-pi/) on the subject.
 Be sure to add "auto wlan0" to the end of `/etc/network/interfaces` so that the wifi adapter comes up by default on boot up.